Remember Me (book series): Remember Me 2: The Return (1994)

 Jean Rodrigues is eighteen and two weeks away from graduating from her high school.
 She doesn't want to end up like her mother, a single mom who works way too much.
 Jean's father died when she was a child.
-They live in a bad neighborhood, which to her, this is the worst.
-Jean's best friend Carol, picks her up to go to a party.
+They live in a bad neighborhood, and to her, this is the worst.
+Jean's best friend Carol picks her up to go to a party.
 Jean plans on telling her boyfriend, Lenny, that she is six weeks pregnant.
-Carol is in love with Darlene, whose boyfriend, Sporty, recently died by being shot.
-He died in Lenny's arms, and after the party they have a meeting to plan revenge against Sporty's murderer, Juan.
+Carol is in love with Darlene, whose boyfriend, Sporty, recently died after being shot.
+He died in Lenny's arms, and after the party they have a meeting to plan revenge against his murderer, Juan.

 Lenny and Jean argue about the planning of Juan's death.
 They go out onto the balcony, and fall.
-Shari Cooper then comes to her rescue.
+Shari Cooper then comes to Jean's rescue.
 She was told by Rishi that she could go back to Earth as a wanderer.
 So when Jean falls to her death, Shari Cooper takes over her body.
-Jean wakes up in the hospital, after being in a coma for a few days and she asks about Lenny.
+Jean wakes up in the hospital after being in a coma for a few days and she asks about Lenny.
 Carol tells her that Lenny was also on the balcony, and he also fell and is in the hospital too.
 He is paralyzed from the waist down, and Jean also lost her baby.

 Because wanderers do not know they are wanderers, Shari now thinks that she is Jean.
 Rishi had told Shari that wanderers have a mission and that is to find love, and help others find it as well.
 Jean is now volunteering at the hospital, and her mother wants to know if she had her personality swapped.
 Jean also decided to stop doing drugs, to make for a better life and as a way to get out of her neighborhood.

-While Jean volunteers at the hospital she becomes friends with Debra, who is a cancer patient.
-After Jean is done at the hospital she goes to visit Lenny, who is highly depressed, and he tries to convince Jean to kill him.
-After Jean leaves she decides to go swimming, but has to get rescued by a lifeguard.
+While Jean volunteers at the hospital she becomes friends with Debra, a cancer patient.
+After Jean is done at the hospital she goes to visit Lenny, who is very depressed, and he tries to convince Jean to kill him.
+After Jean leaves she decides to go swimming, but has to be rescued by a lifeguard.
 She then goes to visit Shari Cooper's brother Jim.
 She calls him Jimmy and offers to help him move out of his parents' house as long as he would give her a ride back home.